Groestlcoin/ShockWizard/README.md

 Browse to [Releases](https://github.com/shocknet/Wizard/releases) and download->run the correct file for your operating system.

-*Full Bitcoin Core installations should budget at least 400GB of disk space*
+*Full Groestlcoin Core installations should budget at least 400GB of disk space*

 # Using with ShockWallet